Cumulocity-IoT/cumulocity-microservice-servicenow/README.md

 # Cumulocity microservice for incident managment in ServiceNow

 This project is a microservice for managing incidents in SerivceNow.
 When an alarm in Cumulocity is created the microservice creates a resulting incident.
 When the incident is resolved the corresponing alarm in Cumulocity is cleared.
-This allows to work in an efficient manner in a IT Service Managent Platform ServiceNow and link it to Cumulocity.
+This allows to work in an efficient manner in a IT Service Management Platform ServiceNow and link it to Cumulocity.
 Potential use cases are:
 - Extend IT Service Management and Help Desk in cumulocity